WorldLink: The personal stories behind the headlines

 In 2013 she set out for the bright lights of Bonn to explore her European roots and chase her lifelong dream of working at DW.
 An internship led to her current position as part of the WorldLink team and on the globalization, environment and news desks.
 In her spare time, Samantha enjoys hiking and reading hefty non-fiction books, but all too often ends up scrolling through clickbait on her phone instead.
 She's working on that.

 Neil King, WorldLink's main host, is of Anglo-Irish stock, but was born and raised in Germany.
 After completing his studies in journalism and history, he started out as print journalist, working for several regional and international outlets.

 He joined DW in 2007 because it's not just one of the most international and versatile journalistic outlets in Germany, it's also one of the few places where Germans don't pronounce his name like the river Nile.
 Neil loves reading, debating and eclectic playlists.
-He also enjoys getting lost while hiking and acting out the Gruffalo for his kids.
+He also enjoys getting lost while hiking.

 Host and producer Gabriel Borrud

 Gabriel Borrud, an American from the Midwest, studied German and philosophy at Yale and relishes the opportunity to work on a show about personal stories.
 His path from the academic world to journalism included stints as a hitchhiker and a delivery boy for a chili restaurant in Madison, Wisconsin.

 His journalistic path took him through the DW newsroom and a few of the other radio shows before he ended up at WorldLink.
 Of all the things it's the freedom the show offers that he cherishes the most.
 Everyone in the world has a story, and that makes for a lot of potential material when putting together every show!